This post may contain affiliate links. Please read my disclosure for more info.

 What’s different about the Oxo Brew?

-This is the first grinder on our list to include a tinted hopper and a stainless-steel grounds bin.
-Those two features go a long way toward maintaining the freshness of your coffee, especially if you leave beans in the hopper in a well-lit kitchen.
+Meet the first grinder on our list that boasts a tinted hopper and a stainless-steel grounds bin.
+These cool features help keep your coffee fresh, especially handy if you store beans in the hopper and your kitchen gets plenty of light.

 Best budget manual grinder: JavaPresse manual coffee grinder